zhcmeng/smolagents/docs/source/tutorials/building_good_agents.md

     Returns the weather report.

     Args:
-        - location (`str`): the name of the place that you want the weather for.
+        location: the name of the place that you want the weather for.
 Should be a place name, followed by possibly a city name, then a country, like "Anchor Point, Taghazout, Morocco".
-        - date_time (`str`): the date and time for which you want the report, formatted as '%m/%d/%y %H:%M:%S'.
+        date_time: the date and time for which you want the report, formatted as '%m/%d/%y %H:%M:%S'.
     """
     lon, lat = convert_location_to_coordinates(location)
     try: